Founded in 1959

 ACDA membership consists of choral directors who represent more than one million singers across the United States.
 ACDA members teach choral music in public and private schools - kindergarten through senior high school - and at the college and university levels.
 They conduct a variety of choral groups, including boychoirs, children's choirs, men's and women's choruses, junior and senior high school choirs, college and university choruses, ethnic choirs, vocal-jazz ensembles, and symphony choruses.
 They also conduct choirs in their communities and in their places of worship.
 Membership is established by submitting a membership application and annual dues.

-ACDA is divided into seven geographic regions/divisions, as well as fifty state chapters, each with its own conferences, newsletters, festivals, clinics, and workshops.
-Whether at the National, Division, or State level, ACDA is structured so that its members can easily involve themselves in the organization's activities.
+ACDA is divided into seven geographic regions, as well as fifty state chapters, each with its own conferences, newsletters, festivals, clinics, and workshops.
+Whether at the national, region, or state level, ACDA is structured so that its members can easily involve themselves in the organization's activities.

-ACDA offers conferences at the state, division, and national levels.
-National conferences are offered in March of odd-numbered years; the seven division conferences take place in February and March of even-numbered years.
+ACDA offers conferences at the state, region, and national levels.
+National conferences are offered in March of odd-numbered years; the six regional conferences take place in February and March of even-numbered years.
 Through concert performances by accomplished choirs, educational clinics by leading experts, and exhibits by music-industry representatives, ACDA offers its members a diverse and practical forum in which to develop their skills and professional knowledge.

 The official publication of the American Choral Directors Association is Choral Journal.
 This national publication, issued monthly, contains articles and columns of a scholarly and practical nature in addition to reviews of newly released CD recordings, books, and printed music.
 Choral Journal is a benefit of membership in the American Choral Directors Association.
 Subscriptions are available to libraries.
 Advertising space is available as well.